top of page

 Question: Does your eagerness to teach your son a lesson (like telling him why hitting is wrong) ever result in lectures that lose his attention entirely?

 We’ve all been there.
-It’s tricky because I think we feel like we HAVE to teach them a lesson, and yet when we come from this lecture-y space, they miss out on the lesson.
-Then it’s just a disconnected finger-wagging moment that your son isn’t actually learning from.
+It’s tricky.
+We feel pressure to teach them a lesson, and yet when we come from this lecture-y space, they miss out on the lesson.

 Trust HIS process, and let that trust allow you to listen more and talk less.